civicrm/civicrm-core/ext/riverlea/README.md

 # RiverLea Theme Framework

 Theme architecture for CiviCRM that separates visual/UI CSS from structural CSS using CSS variables.
+Installing it provides you with four subthemes or 'Streams':
+ - Minetta, named after the river that runs under Greenwich, NYC.
+It is based on Civi's default 'Greenwich' theme.
-It currently has two variations, or 'streams': Minetta and Walbrook, named after streams that run under Greenwich, NYC and Shoreditch, London.
+ - Walbrook, named after the river that runs under Shoreditch, London.
+It is based on Shoreditch/TheIsland theme.
+ - Hackney, named after the river that runs under Finsbury Park, based on Finsbury Park theme.
+ - Thames, named after the river that runs close to Artful Robot HQ, based on their Aah theme.
+ You can chose between these subthemes via Display Settings

 The extension is licensed under [AGPL-3.0](LICENSE.txt).

 ## [Changelog](CHANGELOG.md)

+- 0.10 - **Adds fourth stream**.
+Thames (Aah), as well as extensive fixes & adjustments.
 - 0.9 - **Overwrites civi core CSS**.
 5.75 only - overwrites core css like SearchKit & FormBuilder with extensive work on both.
 D7 Garland support.
 - 0.8 - **Front-end layouts**.
 Front-end support for each stream.
 - 0.7 - **Dark-mode**.
 Dark-mode working across all three streams.